EtteGit/EnragedRabbitProject/README.md

 Thanks to the VORON Design devs and VORON discord members for the discussions and support, with a special thanks to the #honhonhonbaguette-FR members and @Tircown#8715!!

-Thanks to Fabreeko, DFH, Blurolls and many others for supporting this project!
+Thanks to Fabreeko, DeepFriedHero (DFH), Blurolls and many others for supporting this project!

 Ette